gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

     ![](resources/iot-central-device-command-view-history.png)
 8. The command history will be similar to the following:

-	> Note, you may see a timed out message in the history depending how long it took you to step through the code in Visual Studio.
+	> Note, you may see a timed out message in the history depending on how long it took you to step through the code in Visual Studio.

     ![](resources/iot-central-device-commands-view-history.png)